cybercongress/cybertensor-developer-docs/docs/staking-and-delegation/delegation.md

 - The delegate (the subnet validator) then pools all such delegated stake, along with their own stake, and uses this total stake to perform validation tasks in one or more subnets.
 Daily staking rewards, in proportion to the total stake of the delegate, are credited to the delegate as a result of such validation tasks.
 - After deducting a percentage for the delegate, these staking rewards are given back to the delegate's nominators.
 :::tip Delegate take %
 The default value of the delegate take is 18%.
-As a delegate you can set your own delegate take % by using the `btcli root set_delegate_take` command.
+As a delegate you can set your own delegate take % by using the `ctcli root set_delegate_take` command.
 See [Setting your delegate take](#setting-your-delegate-take).
 :::
 - The above percentage of the staking reward is distributed among the delegate's nominators in proportion to the nominators' staked TAO amount with this delegate.